-In fact, New France was a burden on France during a bad year, such as the year 1701, made it necessary for France to bail out its colony.
+In fact, New France was a burden on France during bad years, such as the year 1701.
+In 1701, France bailed out its colony.

 In 1701, no furs were collected but France was forced to still pay the colony to keep it running.” (from a website entitled The Economy of New France, in PDF)

 The allocation of land under the Seigneurial System

 So, let’s take a peak, first, at the SEIGNEURIES: